What Happens When You File for Bankruptcy as a Business?

 Posted on Thursday, February 1st, 2024 at 9:00 am

 Running a business has always been a challenging endeavor.
 However, in the years since the pandemic began, economic pressures have caused many businesses to go into debt in ways that have made operations feel unsustainable.
-If you do not know how your business will continue repayments to your creditors, you might be thinking of filing for bankruptcy.
+If you do not know how your business will continue repayments to your creditors, you might consider filing for bankruptcy.
+While filing for bankruptcy can offer the debt relief you seek, it is crucial to be aware of its consequences.
+Learning what happens when you file for bankruptcy can help you create a thorough and clear strategy as you make your way back toward financial health.

 Types of Bankruptcy for Businesses

 What happens to debt when you file for bankruptcy?
 The answer will differ depending on which type of bankruptcy you declare.
-There are two main types of bankruptcy that businesses typically file: Chapter 7 and Chapter 11.
+There are two main types of bankruptcy chapters that businesses typically file: Chapter 7 and Chapter 11.
 The kind of bankruptcy you file will depend on factors like your business structure, assets, debts, and goals for the future of your company.

 Chapter 7 Bankruptcy